The Ultimate House Viewing Checklist

 If the property you're viewing has a garden, then there are a few points to keep in mind during the viewing like how much sun it will get, who owns it and what it contains.
 Whilst viewing the garden, here’s a checklist to consider:

-Whilst you're viewing the garden, keep an eye out for things like plants that can damage your property, structural damage to outer buildings or general signs of neglect as the work needed may be rather significant if previously left unattended.
+Whilst you're viewing the garden, keep an eye out for things like plants that can damage your property, damage to out buildings or general signs of neglect as the work needed may be rather significant if previously left unattended.
 Issues like Japanese Knotweed, ivy, large cracks or rotten structures, could be indicators that the garden needs more work than you're willing to provide.

 Here, we’ve created a house viewing checklist of the main issues to keep in mind when walking through a property.
 These are points to consider across the entire house as many of the issues highlighted may be a sign of structural problems and require a property survey to dictate the extent of the damage.
 These include: